o-daneel/Lunii_v3.RE/README.md

     * without FW signature ✅
     * without RDP level 1 🫣
     * should accept genuine updates and modified ✅
-  * New MainFW with printf enabled (need an extra to perform looong jump)
+  * New MainFW with printf enabled (need an extra to perform looong jump ⚠️)
   * MainFW is manual switch to test mode

   * MainFW with story ciphering detection.
 Should support both